Third Avenue Kiteboarding/Sailboarding Camera Site

 3rd Ave Site Improvements Project with Foster City

-- Replacement of carpets in both areas with astroturf (along with grating, drainage, and undersurface)
+- Replaced carpets in both setup areas with astroturf (along with grating, drainage, and undersurface)

-- Upgrade the current shower station with a park-quality unit with 2 heads
+- Upgraded the old shower station with a park-quality unit with 4 heads

-- Replace parking lot chain link fence with concrete picnic tables and boulders
+- Replaced the parking lot chain link fence with a concrete wall, a picnic table, and grill

 - Informative signs